Multimode Phonon-Polaritons in Lead-Halide Perovskites in the Ultrastrong Coupling Regime: Theoretical analysis: Quantum model

+Due to the large anomalous Hopfield coefficients, the polaritonic ground state $\ket{G}$, defined by $\prod_{\alpha}\hat{p}_{\alpha} \ket{G}=0$, takes the form of a multimode squeezed vacuum in the low resonator frequency regime.
+This state contains correlated photon pairs, contributed by the MP and UP, as well as intermode and intramode phonon pairs originating from the LP.
+This multimode squeezed vacuum exhibits strong entanglement between the two phonon modes, as discussed below.

+It is important to highlight that while both the normal and anomalous Hopfield coefficients diverge in the limit $\omega_\mathrm{c} \to 0$, the total phonon and photon weights remain finite due to the normalization of the Hopfield coefficients (see Figs.~S4 and S6).
+Moreover, we stress that the low-resonator-frequency regime (long cavity) does not imply the absence of a cavity, as its transverse confinement remains deeply subwavelength.

-A peculiar signature of the multimode USC regime is the existence of anomalous correlations between the phonon modes.
-By inverting the Hopfield transformation, one finds
+A distinctive feature of the multimode USC regime is the presence of anomalous correlations between the phonon modes.
+By inverting the Hopfield transformation, one obtains the correlation functions:

-with $n_{\alpha}=\langle \hat{p}^{\dagger}_{\alpha}\hat{p}_{\alpha} \rangle$ the population in the polariton mode $\alpha$.
-In the polaritonic ground state with $n_{\alpha}=0$, for instance, one can see in Eq.~\eqref{correlations} that those correlations are finite only in the presence of non-vanishing anomalous Hopfield coefficients $\widetilde{X}^{\alpha}_{\lambda}$.
-Those anomalous correlations are further enhanced in polariton excited states with $n_{\alpha} \neq 0$.
-It is interesting to look at the impact of multimode USC onto the correlated emission of phonons, which is quantified by the second-order correlation function~\cite{Humphries2023}
+Here, $n_{\alpha}=\langle \hat{p}^{\dagger}_{\alpha}\hat{p}_{\alpha} \rangle$ represents the population in the polariton mode $\alpha$.
+In the polaritonic ground state ($n_{\alpha}=0$), Eq.~\eqref{correlations} shows that such correlations arise only when the anomalous Hopfield coefficients $\widetilde{X}^{\alpha}_{\lambda}$ are nonzero.
+Moreover, these correlations are further enhanced in excited polariton states where $n_{\alpha} \neq 0$.
+To explore the impact of multimode USC on correlated phonon emission, we consider the second-order correlation function~\cite{Humphries2023}, which quantifies the joint probability of a phonon being emitted in the mode $\lambda'$ at time $t+\tau$ given that a phonon was emitted in the mode $\lambda$ at time $t$: